 Part of our work involves requesting confidential patient data for a group of patients who have undergone elective orthopaedic surgery between 1st April 2009 and 31st March 2018.
 The data we would like to use include Hospital Episode Statistics (HES), a database containing details of all admissions to NHS hospitals in England and data from the National Joint Registry, which records details of joint replacement operations in order to monitor the results of surgery and protect patient safety.

 Read about how how we will securely store and process patient information; about the use of your data in this research study; and requesting that your confidential patient information is not included in this study

 Principal investigator: Dr Helen Barratt, University College London

-Other project team members: Emma Hudson and Dr Simon Turner, University College London;
+Other project team members: Dr Sarah Jasim and Dr Jean Ledger, University College London;

 Start date and duration: June 2016